-Our experienced divorce attorneys at JWB Family Law can help you with each step of the process.
+Our experienced military divorce attorneys at JWB Family Law can help you with each step of the military divorce process.

 If the military service member is currently assigned to a permanent duty station outside the United States, or is currently serving in a remote area outside the country, the divorce processes will take considerably longer.
 Although military spouses must file for a divorce in the county and state in which they hold legal residence, that issue can become cloudy for military families that have recently moved to a new duty station.

 Notification Requirements in a Military Divorce